ocirne23/Reflection-Entity-Component-System/README.md

 		}
 	}

-Allows for full inheritance programming (not reccomended, but completely possible).
+Allows for full inheritance programming (not reccomended, but completely possible, all the components are accessable through the fields).

 	public class PlayerWithAttack extends Player {
 		Attack attack;